BackPacker777/codeelegant.github.io-1/source/_posts/Vanilla-Node-js-Web-Server-3.md

 > Add the ability for your app to _create_ a new user entry in your .csv file (hint: fs writeFile()).
 Next, create functionality for querying your database and return all the results to a new div.

 ## Thanks for reading!
+If you need anything expanded on or clarified, feel free to ask in the discussions below.